Coping with Childhood Trauma: 8 Ways to Overcome Alcohol Addiction and Anxiety with Kori Leigh

 Whether you’ve struggled in silence for a long time or these feelings are new and frightening, reaching out for support can be the first step toward relief.
 Reaching out for help, talking to a mental health professional,1 or connecting with a support network2 can make a critical difference.

-Illustration of a person sitting on the floor with knees drawn to chest, looking toward a doorway with light streaming in, accompanied by the message:
+Illustration of a person sitting on the floor with knees drawn to chest, looking toward a doorway with light streaming in, accompanied by the message: Suicidal thoughts are often a signal of deep pain—not a true desire to die.
+With the right support, pain can be treated—and life can still change.

 In your clinical experience, what are the most effective ways to support someone in the midst of a suicidal crisis—and how can everyday people offer meaningful help?